tayloraswift/jpeg/examples/README.md

 The first closure argument is the component index (also the plane index), the second closure argument is the dimensions of the plane in 8x8 unit blocks, the third closure argument is the sampling factor of the plane, and the last closure argument is the uninitialized (row-major) plane buffer.
 It stores 64*XY* elements, where (*X*,&nbsp;*Y*) are the dimensions of the plane in unit blocks.

-The `JPEG.Data.Planar` type also has a plain `.init(size:layout:metadata:)` initializer with no data argument which initializes all planes to a neutral color.
+The `JPEG.Data.Planar` type also has a plain `init(size:layout:metadata:)` initializer with no data argument which initializes all planes to a neutral color.
 You can read and modify sample values through the 2D subscript `[x:y:]` available on the plane type.

-To convert the planar data to spectral representation, we have to do a **forward frequency transform** (or **f**orward **d**iscrete **c**osine **t**ransform) using the `.fdct(quanta:)` method.
+To convert the planar data to spectral representation, we have to do a **forward frequency transform** (or **f**orward **d**iscrete **c**osine **t**ransform) using the `fdct(quanta:)` method.
 It is at this point where you have to provide the actual quantum values for each quantization table used in the image.
 In the [basic encoding](#basic-encoding) tutorial, we used the parameterized quality API to generate quantum values for us, but you can also specify the quanta yourself.
 Usually, it’s a good idea to pick smaller values for the earlier coefficients, and larger values for the later coefficients.

 ```swift
 let spectral:JPEG.Data.Spectral<JPEG.Common> = planar.fdct(quanta: